Lemon Chess Pie

 7. Pour the filling into the prepared pie shell.

-8. Bake at 350°F for up to 45-55 minutes, or until the center is set and the top is golden brown.
+8. Bake for 45-55 minutes, or until the center is set and the top is golden brown.

-9. Let the pie cool on a rack for 1 hour before slicing and serving!
+9. Let the pie cool on a rack for 1 hour, then sprinkle with icing sugar before slicing and serving!

 A partially sliced lemon pie with a golden crust and powdered sugar on top sits on a white pie dish.
 Nearby are fresh lemons, powdered sugar, a knife, a plate, and bottles of milk on a white countertop.